-(1) Commencement of program This section [regarding importation of prescription drugs] shall become effective only if the Secretary certifies to the Congress that the implementation of this section will-

-(A) pose no additional risk to the public's health and safety; and

-(B) result in a significant reduction in the cost of covered products to the American consumer.
+- (1) Commencement of program This section [regarding importation of prescription drugs] shall become effective only if the Secretary certifies to the Congress that the implementation of this section will- - (A) pose no additional risk to the public's health and safety; and - (B) result in a significant reduction in the cost of covered products to the American consumer.

-There is no authority for certification of a state importation program under 21 USC 384.
-Additionally, the requirements of both the federal law and HB 19 make it highly unlikely that any vendor (and therefore AHCA and the state) will successfully craft a program that guarantees both no additional risk to public health and a significant cost savings to Floridian consumers.
-The following comments summarize items that must be considered to accurately assess program impact on health and safety, as well as program net costs.
+There is no authority for certification of a state importation program under the federal law.
+Additionally, the requirements of both the federal law and Senate Bill 19-005 make it highly unlikely that any vendor (and therefore the state) could successfully craft a program that guarantees both no additional risk to public health and a significant cost-savings to Colorado consumers.